aligilan/mench/README.md

 # mench
-a simple game with java script
+A simple game with java script

 -change player name.
 -play alone with cpu or play with your friends.